The Raspberry Pi Foundation is today officially

 – DSI display port, CSI camera port

-– Combined 3.5mm analog audio and composite video
+– Combined 3.5mm analog audio and composite video jack

 – Micro-SD card slot